 Where I grew up in Minnesota recycling was easily accessible at every house.
 Your trash and recycling bins were always a pair.
 Now I feel a little sad when I just see a single trash can.
 Kind of like if you have a pet and you worry about it getting lonely so you get your pet a pet, get your trashcan a recycling buddy.

 Well if you made it to the end of this lengthy utility blog post then I salute you.
 I would love to help you with your real estate needs whether it be buying or selling a home.
-Feel free to reach out to me and we’ll get the process started.
+Feel free to reach out to me via phone or email and we’ll get the process started.
 I offer a free high five with every home purchase.
 Thanks for reading!